Alcohol and Substance Use

 Even if you don't see the classic signs and symptoms, seek immediate medical care.

 - If the person is unconscious, breathing less than eight times a minute or has repeated, uncontrolled vomiting, call 911 or Public Safety 320-308-3333 immediately.
-Keep in mind that even when someone is unconscious or has stopped drinking, alcohol continues to be released into the bloodstream and the level of alcohol in the body continues to rise.
+Keep in mind even when someone is unconscious or has stopped drinking, alcohol continues to be released into the bloodstream and the level of alcohol in the body continues to rise.
 Never assume that a person will sleep off alcohol poisoning.

 - If the person is conscious, call Public Safety for officer assistance.
 All calls to Public Safety are confidential.